ThatScar/aoc2022/README.md

 # aoc2022
-This code was written to be run once and forgotten, it may be hard to understand.
+This code was written to be fired and forgotten, it may be hard to understand.